nefialarcon1/treasureup.github.io/_posts/2018-03-25-provide-a-lamb.markdown

 [Genesis 17:17](https://www.lds.org/scriptures/ot/gen/17.17?lang=eng#17)

-The Bible says that Abraham “laughed” when he heard that Sarah would bear a son, an alternate translation of the Hebrew word is “rejoiced.”
+The KJV Bible says that Abraham “laughed” when he heard that Sarah would bear a son, an alternate translation of the Hebrew word is “rejoiced.”
 The Joseph Smith Translation of the Bible says that Abraham “rejoiced” at the news.